 “Acceptance of an offer of financial support (such as a graduate scholarship, fellowship, traineeship, or assistantship) for the next academic year by a prospective or enrolled graduate student completes an agreement that both student and graduate school expect to honor.
 In those instances in which a student accepts an offer before April 15 and subsequently desires to withdraw that acceptance, the student may submit in writing a resignation of the appointment at any time through April 15.
 However, an acceptance given or left in force after April 15 commits the student not to accept another offer without first obtaining a written release from the institution to which a commitment has been made.
 Similarly, an offer by an institution after April 15 is conditional on presentation by the student of the written release from any previously accepted offer.
 It is further agreed by the institutions and organizations subscribing to the above Resolution that a copy of this Resolution should accompany every scholarship, fellowship, traineeship, and assistantship offer.”

-Every student holding a fellowship, traineeship, or scholarship for graduate study at the Institute must register as a full time resident graduate student for the period of the award.
+Every student receiving financial aid for graduate study at the Institute must register as a full time resident graduate student for the period of the award.
 The award is relinquished if registration is discontinued (e.g., by withdrawal or early completion of thesis) before tenure of the award expires.
 A reimbursement to MIT will be in order if a stipend or tuition payment has been made in excess of actual tenure.